|Tuesday – Friday||10 am – 6 pm|

 Will guided tours and events be taking place?

-If you have already booked or planned a private guided tour, please get in touch with our Visitor Services.
+For private guided tours, please get in touch with our Visitor Services.

 Combined ticket K20 and K21

 |Collection and exhibition|

 Applies to a one-time visit to K20 and K21: all exhibitions and collections together, even on different days (Validity: 2 months)